Wiktor-99/rtest/README.md

 ## Features

-- Verifying whether the tested Node has created the necessary entities such as publishers, subscribers, timers, services, or clients.
+- Verifying whether the tested Node has created the necessary entities such as publishers, subscribers, timers, services clients, services providers, action servers or action clients.
-- Setting expectations on mocked entities, enabling verification of events such as publishing expected messages on a selected topic, sending a request by a client, or validating a service response.
+- Setting expectations on mocked entities, enabling verification of events such as publishing expected messages on a selected topic, sending a request by a client or validating a service response, sending action goals or verifying action feedback and results.
 - Direct message passing to subscribers, or direct request injection to services and responding to clients.
 - Direct timer callbacks firing and simulated time control, resulting in immediate and precise time-dependent implementations testing.
 - Single-threaded, controllable test execution.